5. Tiny Machines (1,075)

 - 4 min read

-A typical human cell contains tens of millions of protein molecules, each carrying out a specific task.
-Some proteins cut DNA.
-Others build new molecules, transport cargo, or send signals from one part of the cell to another.
-Many are literal molecular machines—motors, pumps, switches, and clamps—operating at a scale far too small to see but performing the work that keeps the cell alive.
+A typical human cell contains tens of millions of protein molecules.
+Some cut DNA.
+Others build new molecules, transport cargo, or transmit signals.
+Some act as motors, pumps, switches, and clamps--tiny machines carrying out the work that keeps the cell alive.

 To get some perspective, proteins account for about 50% of the cell's dry weight.
 That's much more than DNA, which accounts for about 1-2%.
 It's also more than RNA, which accounts for about 20%.